victorjonsson/launch.js/README.md

 declaring several large images so that you won't exceed the local storage quota.
 In case you do exceed the quota, the user will become notified that the local storage quota in the browser has to be increased.

-The content of stylesheets and javascripts will asynchroniuosly becom added to the DOM.
-Other files (such as images) will be accessible through `WebApp.resources`.
+The content of stylesheets and javascripts will be added to the DOM asynchroneously.
+Other files (such as images) will be accessible through WebApp.resources.
 Example:

 ```js
     $('#some-element').append( WebApp.resources['img/some-large-image.jpg'] );